DataDog/supply-chain-firewall/README.md

 ## Limitations

 Unlike `pip`, a variety of `npm` operations beyond `npm install` can end up installing new packages.
-For now, only `npm install` commands are in scope for analysis with the supply chain firewall.
+For now, only `npm install` commands are in scope for analysis with the supply-chain firewall.
 We are hoping to extend the firewall's purview to other "installish" `npm` commands over time.

 ## Datadog Logs integration